 Module 2: Assess Classroom Practices

 Module 2 of the POWER:AAC series addresses common classroom practices with students who may have very low or no speech, who may need or already use AAC systems.
-A variety of effective classroom practices are introduced, including the use of flexible, generative, potentially powerful words known which are reffered to as "core" vocabulary or "core words".
+A variety of effective classroom practices are introduced, including the use of flexible, generative, potentially powerful words known which are referred to as "core" vocabulary or "core words".
 As a means of identifying your current educational practices and adopting POWER:AAC classroom practices, you will be asked to complete a self-assessment profile.

 Module 3: Develop Personal AAC Systems